 At HubSpot, we gathered all of this campaign kickoff information into the same document that we put our positioning in.
 That one document was if memory serves me correctly, roughly seven or maybe eight pages because it included a tonne of information.

 The length is not important here what is important is to say that there was one central document that everyone across the broader marketing team, everyone across maybe the sales team, or various teams could go to to find out key information about this launch and the campaign as it was really being kicked off.

-This go-to-market spreadsheet should be broken up by team that's involved in the launch, and should include very specific assets on each row, for example, a blog post on a row and maybe a webinar on a different row, things like that.
+This Go-to-Market spreadsheet should be broken up by a team that's involved in the launch and should include very specific assets on each row, for example, a blog post on a row and maybe a webinar on a different row, things like that.

 It should include who's responsible for that, what the status is, and when it's due.

 Project management is naturally a function of our roles to some extent but if you do some of those things ahead of time, it will take a lot of the weight of that project management off of your plate and put it onto the spreadsheet.
 Then it's up to those individuals across those teams to consistently update that spreadsheet.